MIGarciaHernandez/MIGarciaHernandez/README.md

 ## Current work
 - 👩‍🏫 Professor of Artificial Intelligence
 - 🔬 Research in Quantum Computing & AI
+- 🎓 PhD in Physics
-- 🎓 Second PhD in Quantum Programming
+- 🎓 PhD in Quantum Programming

 ---